-Generate a DataFrame of gene calls from a gff3 file

-GFF

-A url or filepath specifying a gff3 file to import

-AdditionalAttrs
+AdditionalAttrs = NULL, AdditionalTypes = NULL, RawTableOnly = FALSE, Verbose = FALSE)

-A vector of character strings to designate the attributes to pull.
+GFF A url or filepath specifying a gff3 file to import AdditionalAttrs A vector of character strings to designate the attributes to pull.
 Default Attributes include: "ID", "Parent", "Name", "gbkey", "gene", "product", "protein_id", "gene_biotype", "transl_table", and "Note".

-AdditionalTypes

-A vector of character strings to query from the the "Types" column.
+AdditionalTypes A vector of character strings to query from the the "Types" column.
 Default types are limited to "Gene" and "Pseudogene", but any possible entry for "Type" in a gff3 format can be added, such as "rRNA", or "CRISPR_REPEAT".

-RawTableOnly

-Logical specifying whether to return the raw imported GFF without complex parsing.
+RawTableOnly Logical specifying whether to return the raw imported GFF without complex parsing.
 Remains as a holdover from function construction and debugging.
-For

-$simple\ gff 3\ import\ see\ \texttt{rtracklayer::import}.$

-Verbose

-Logical specifying whether to print a progress bar and time difference.
+For simple gff3 import see rtracklayer::import.
+Verbose Logical specifying whether to print a progress bar and time difference.